msrocka/blockm/README.md

 dense.

+## Limitations
+`blockm` has currently the following limitations:

+* `put 0` calls are ignored: this is only an issue when you want to reset a value to `0` that has been previously set to a non-zero value.
+* it is not thread-safe: concurrent `put`-calls will result in a mess.

 ## Examples from the test log
 Building a `2500*1500` matrix by setting each value and with the `checkpoint` parameter set to `5e5`: